elixir-bridge/elixir-bridge.github.io/03_Intro_to_Phoenix/01-creating-a-chat-app.markdown

 At the end of the command, it tells you to add a line to your `lib/chatter_web/channels/user_socket.ex` file.
 You need to do this so the websocket request can be directed to your channel.

-`chat_room_channel.ex` is analagous to a controller in Phoenix, except it is for handling websocket requests instead of http requests.
+`chat_room_channel.ex` is analogous to a controller in Phoenix, except it is for handling websocket requests instead of http requests.

 Looking at the code below,